nev3rm0re/dev-proxy/JOURNAL.md

 I think I would benefit from keeping entities separate - routes, responses, future settings.
 Now I can lock and edit response text.
 On unlock it resets to the original.

+## 2025-01-19

+Added "Server settings" - allows to work on `/` path for default project, set up "server name" instead of "domain" for proxying.